Auxilor/auxilor.github.io/docs/effects/item-levels.md

 ## Placeholders

-You can get the value of a point with the following placeholders:
+You can use the following placeholders for item levels:

-`%libreforge_item_points_<type>%`: The amount of points

 `%libreforge_item_xp_<level>%`: The current XP